NUS takes your privacy seriously. The following principles underpin our approach to respecting your privacy:

 How do we use your information?

-- To contact you to offer consultancy advice, arrange meetings or to inform you of upcoming events that may be of interest and to administer relationships with you as either a project participant and provide you with information that you require to continue that relationship.
+- To administer relationships with you as either a customer or a supplier and provide you with information that you require to continue that relationship.

-- To contact you regarding information and services which may be of interest to you, provided you have given us consent to do so or you have previously requested information or service from us and the communication is relevant or related to that prior request and made within any timeframes established by applicable laws.
+- To contact you regarding products and services which may be of interest to you, provided you have given us consent to do so or you have previously requested a product or service from us and the communication is relevant or related to that prior request and made within any timeframes established by applicable laws.

 We may use your personal information to:

-- suggest services or events (including those of relevant third parties) which we think may be of interest to you
+- suggest products or services (including those of relevant third parties) which we think may be of interest to you

 You can opt out of receiving communications from us at any time.
 Any direct marketing communications that we send to you will provide the information and means necessary to opt out.

-- To provide you with information or services that you request from us:
+- To provide you with products or services that you request from us:

 We may use your personal information:

-- to send you information, products or materials that you have requested
+- to send you information, products or samples that you have requested

 - to respond to your queries or comments